ai-elvinci/Documentation/docs/pages/dataclean.md

 > This script is used to clean data exported from the JTL

-Export data fram JTL as given bellow
+Export data from JTL as given bellow

 * Data exported from JTL